-• Mid-Term Examination (1): The mid-term examination will cover Bureaucracy, Federalism, Campaigns and Elections and US Congress topics.
+- Mid-Term Examination (1): The mid-term examination will cover all topics covered in the course up to the mid-term date.
 The mid-term exam will be taken via D2L and will be during a certain time frame as outlined below.
-The mid-term exam may not be made up unless severe extenuating circumstances can be documented, and prior arraignments are made with the instructor.
+The mid-term exam may not be made up unless absolutely necessary and prior arraignments are made with the instructor. - Final Examination (1): The final examination will cover all material covered during the semester.
+The final exam may not be made up unless absolutely necessary and prior arraignments are made with the instructor. - Unless otherwise noted or advised all work is to be submitted via D2L.